weiserlab/ambuj/cs4222_project.md

 2. Your code in a single directory named source-code

-a.
-Your code must be able to compile to run SensorTag
+* Your code must be able to compile to run SensorTag
-b.
-A README file to compile and execute your program(s).
+* A README file to compile and execute your program(s).

 Late penalty is 10% of marks after 21st April 2023 (Submission would not be accepted after 28th of April 2023).